yampelo/beagle/docs/development.md

 # Development

-Development primarly involves creating a datasource and transformer.
+Development primarily involves creating a datasource and transformer.
 For backend creation, see the existing `Neo4J` and `DGraph` classes for how to leverage `NetworkX` to transform a created graph.

 Developing a datasource mainly involves forwarding events from it one by one into a transformer.
 This section will be split into two different approaches, one using a specific Transformer, and one using the `GenericTransformer`.